Giuliani search warrant resolved Justice Department dispute

 Giuliani also pushed hard for the ouster of Yovanovitch, whose departure was one of the pivotal issues of the first Trump impeachment case.
 Yovanovitch, a career diplomat who served for decades under both Republican and Democratic presidents and was first appointed by Ronald Reagan, testified in chilling detail during the impeachment proceeding about a "smear campaign" against her by Giuliani and others.

-Major decisions still await at the Justice Department in other high-profile but unrelated investigations that Garland inherited from the Trump administration, including a tax probe into President Joe Biden's son, Hunter, and into potential sex trafficking and public corruption by Florida Congressman Matt Gaetz.
+Major decisions still await at the Justice Department in other high-profile but unrelated investigations that Garland inherited from the Trump administration, including a tax probe into President Joe Biden's son, Hunter, and a investigation into potential sex trafficking and public corruption by Florida Rep. Matt Gaetz.